Quick Answer

 Build it like a decision document, not a promo sheet.
 Before sending, make sure it shows four things: a clear ICP at company level, KPI mapping tied to the client’s goal, at least one case study with evidence, and a workflow or compliance section that shows how onboarding and invoicing work.
 It fails if your strongest proof is still your bio, aesthetics, or follower count without business context.

 Usually, include a starting point only when it helps qualify fit.
-Use a line like “Project-based engagements start at Add current starting range after verification” instead of a full menu, then match it to the engagement model you named earlier.
+Use a concise starting-range line for the engagement model you named earlier instead of a full menu.
 If scope is unclear, keep pricing out of the document and move the buyer to an advisory or scoping conversation.

 They are checking credibility, ROI proof, and operational readiness.
 Credibility passes when your ICP is specific and your past work matches that buyer.
 ROI proof passes when your metrics connect to conversions or another agreed KPI, not just reach.
 Operations pass when you can name deliverables, approvals, and setup documents such as Form W-9 or Form W-8BEN if applicable.
 Fail signals are vague audience claims, screenshots without context, and no invoice-readiness check.